The wife of a former US Marine is facing deportation to Mexico next week despite a congressman’s efforts to stop her removal from central Florida.

-US Rep. Darren Soto, a Florida Democrat who represents the district where the woman lived, had introduced legislation to stop her deportation.
+Alejandra Juarez has been notified that she’ll be deported on August 3, said US Rep. Darren Soto, a Florida Democrat who represents the district where the woman lives and who introduced legislation to stop her deportation.

 Supporters sent letters to President Donald Trump and government agencies asking for a stay of removal, Soto said.